orkhaan007/StepIT/TypeScript/README.md

 - [src/myString.ts](MyString/src/myString.ts): The file containing the MyString class with various string manipulation methods.
 - [src/style.css](MyString/src/style.css): The CSS file for styling the application.

-5. Usage
+## Usage
 - Enter the string you want to manipulate in the "Input String" field.
 - Specify an index if needed (for remove or insert operations).
 - Specify a character if needed (for insert or counter operations).
 - Click the appropriate button to perform the desired action.
 - The result will be displayed in the output area.

-6. Example
-    - Enter "qwerty" in the "Input String" field.
-    - Enter "0" in the "Index" field.
-    - Click "Remove" to remove the character at index 0.
-    - The result "werty" will be displayed in the output area.

 7. License